colinkiama/GoogleTasksUWP/README.md

 ## How to use:
 1. Follow instructions from "using your own credentials" https://github.com/googlesamples/oauth-apps-for-windows/tree/master/OAuthUniversalApp#using-your-own-credentials

+2. Use GTasksOauth to start an authorisation request

+3. Handle the Uri Callback with GTasksOauth to generate a token.

-2. Use the GTasksOauthClient to
+4. Use the token to create a GTasksClient

+5. Start making requests.